oVirt/ovirt-site/source/vdsm/libvirt-performance-scalability.html.md

 **ACTION PENDING**: benchmark the impact of the bounded semaphore with a modern libvirt/QEMU stack, and tune the value (possibly removing it entirely) accordingly

+**DONE**: find suitable profilers

+**ACTION PENDING**: find a way to measure lock contention/time spent waiting for the Bounded Semaphore around libvirt on startup

 **RESEARCH/FACT FINDING**:

 improvements are been made in libvirt with respect to locking/scalability.
 Sources: